ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 **What is a deepfake?**

-Synthetic media — video, audio, or images — that look or sound real, but have been altered or entirely generated to deceive.
+Synthetic media,  video, audio, or images,  that look or sound real, but have been altered or entirely generated to deceive.
 Abusers use them to humiliate, control, or discredit.

 **Where they appear**